realmagicgreen/magicgreen-gridsome/content/posts/2020-07-14-raising-awareness.md

 ![raising awareness](./images/solutions/raising-awareness/raising-awareness-07.jpg)

 Hope Spots are often areas that need new protection, but they can also be existing MPAs where more action is needed.

 They can be large, they can be small, but they all provide hope due to:

-A special abundance or diversity of species, unusual or representative species, habitats or ecosystems Particular populations of rare, threatened or endemic species.
+- A special abundance or diversity of species, unusual or representative species, habitats or ecosystems.

+- Particular populations of rare, threatened or endemic species.

-A site with potential to reverse damage from negative human impacts.
+- A site with potential to reverse damage from negative human impacts.

-The presence of natural processes such as major migration corridors or spawning grounds.
+- The presence of natural processes such as major migration corridors or spawning grounds.

-Significant historical, cultural or spiritual values Particular economic importance to the community.
+- Significant historical, cultural or spiritual values of particular economic importance to the community.

 The idea is that anyone can nominate a site special to him or her, a site that gives HOPE.